 Do you know the feeling of place-based discovery?
 If you’re lucky, you’ve felt it pull you around a corner, into a park, through a market, or onto a bench with an old friend.
-Curiosity, connectedness and great design are essential to thriving places.
+Curiosity, connectedness, and great design are essential to thriving places.

 Field States was founded in 2021 with the vision that every place has the potential to thrive.
 Our strategic approach to urban design brings rigor, vision, and integrity to bear as we make places thrive.